xiashtra/cactbot/docs/LogGuide.md

 then it returns the total tick amount for all of these dots.
 Parsers are left to estimate what the individual dot amounts are.

+However, for ground effect DoTs/HoTs, these have their own packets.
+This is the only case where the `effectId` is populated.
-The `damageType` field is a number id that corresponds to the `AttackType` table.
+For these, the `damageType` field is a number id that corresponds to the `AttackType` table.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=NetworkDoT&lang=en-US) -->